yulia-2008/rails-challenge-practice-nyc01-seng-ft-062220/README.md

 **WARNING**

 - Bonuses must be earned!
 These are tough and may involve adding another association between an office and an employee!
 Really think about this one; in this updated model, we are suggesting that an employee can only have access to a single office!

-<p class='util--hide'>View <a href='https://learn.co/lessons/rails-challenge-practice'>Rails Practice Challenge</a> on Learn.co and start learning to code for free.</p>